-The present Step 3 has to be considered for option B according to Step 1 only.
+The present Step 3 is for option B according to Step 1 only.

 The geometry of the cube will be generated manually analogous as explained in tutorial [3] for a beam.
 Furthermore, in cgx geometry data (created e.g. with cgx) are stored in fbd-files: <filename>.fbd.
 Chosen filename for the present example: "test_tets.fbd".